maklas/MNet-2/readme.md

 2. Make ServerAuthenticator.
 It will be used to authorize new connections.
 In this example I will have up to 4 players connected at the same time and they also need a correct password to connect.
-Here you can implement any kind of logic you want pretty easily. white-listing, black-listing, bans, password protection, Game Version compatibility check, virtually anything!
+Here you can implement any kind of logic you want pretty easily.
+White-listing, black-listing, bans, password protection, game version compatibility check, virtually anything!

 * `conn.accept()` will respond successfully to a client and return a socket.
 Never forget to register socket and remove when it's closed.
 At this stage you can also add PingListener to listen for pings.